 It’s easy to see how panic and anxiety attacks can be mistaken for one another.
 They share enough symptoms that even the sufferer can have a hard time drawing a distinction.
 In general, the differences are most recognizable in the speed, intensity, and duration of the attack.

-Individuals suffering a panic attack may fear they’re going to die, to lose their mind, or otherwise experience an unrecoverable loss of control of some kind.
-This feeling is usually accompanied by physical symptoms such as chest pain, increased heart rate, sweating, numbness, abdominal cramps, tingling, nausea, dizziness, shaking, or shortness of breath.
+Individuals suffering a panic attack may fear they’re going to die, lose their mind, or otherwise experience an unrecoverable loss of control of some kind.
+This feeling is usually accompanied by physical symptoms such as:

 A phobia is often behind panic attacks.
 Phobias are a type of anxiety disorder that causes a person to develop an intense, irrational fear of a thing, event, or location.
 For example, hydrophobics have a fear of water; agoraphobics fear open spaces; arachnophobics are afraid of spiders.